DragonBox/uplift-documentation/source/howto/kickstart_project.rst

 Kickstart new project
 =====================

-Adding *Uplift* to a new project is simple.
+You want to use Uplift's power to add dependencies to your project?
+Adding *Uplift* to a new project is simple!

 1. Add either *source* or *compiled DLL* in the ``Assets/`` directory in your project.
 Once this happened, *Uplift* is going to generate ``Upfile.xml`` for you